Ozempic vs Wegovy: Same Molecule, Different Approved Use

 Frequently Asked Questions

-They contain the same active ingredient — semaglutide — made by the same manufacturer (Novo Nordisk), but they are different FDA-approved medications.
-Ozempic is approved for type 2 diabetes at doses up to 2 mg, while Wegovy is approved for chronic weight management at doses up to 2.4 mg.
+They contain the same active ingredient — semaglutide — made by the same manufacturer (Novo Nordisk), but they are two different FDA-approved medications.
+Ozempic is indicated for type 2 diabetes at doses up to 2 mg, while Wegovy is indicated for chronic weight management at doses up to 2.4 mg.

-Yes, the side effect profiles are nearly identical since both contain semaglutide.
-The most common side effects include nausea, vomiting, diarrhea, constipation, and abdominal pain.
-Side effects are typically most noticeable during dose escalation and tend to improve over time.
+The side effect profiles are similar since both contain semaglutide.
+Commonly reported effects include nausea, vomiting, diarrhea, constipation, and abdominal pain.
+Side effects are typically most noticeable during dose escalation.
+A licensed provider monitors tolerability for patients in Weight Method's compounded program.

-Retail prices for both medications exceed $1,000/month without insurance.
-Through Weight Method's subscription program, compounded semaglutide is available at $297/month with an online provider consultation, medical review, and ongoing support included.
+Through Weight Method's subscription program, compounded semaglutide is available at $154/month with an online provider consultation, medical review, dose adjustments, and ongoing support all included in that flat monthly price.

 Ready to Get Started?